wevm/frog/.changeset/old-bugs-yell.md

 "frog": patch
 ---

-Fixed an issue with valibot with an incorrect schema.
+Fixed an issue with `valibot` having an incorrect schema on parsing POST request.